Written by Hannah McClure,Kalley Heiligenthal, Paul McClure. © Bethel Music Publishing.

 We should be cautious in our understanding of the lyrics in this pre-chorus: For all that You’ve done we will pour out our love; this will be our anthem song.
 While this is an excellent expression of gratitude, we cannot carry this line of thinking too far.
 Our faith in and adoration for God should never be transactional.
 We cannot fall into the trap of believing “God is worthy of all praise because He saved us”; our salvation has no bearing on God’s supreme glory and worth.
 This is not an exchange of goods for services.

 Rather, the Biblical portrait of God upholds that “God is worthy of all praise and He saved us”.
 This might seem like a subtle difference (and it really is subtle), but our belief here can have drastic ramifications for the foundation of our faith and the motivation behind our worship.
 I think Romans 5 and 6 are excellent resources for understanding this dynamic further.
+I also wrote a more in-depth article about this idea, you can read it here.

 A Biblical Foundation